cyclejs-community/component-combinators/documentation/EFSM.md

 All state machine formalisms, universally assume that a state machine completes processing of each event before it can start processing the next event.
 This model of execution is called run to completion, or RTC.
 In the RTC model, the system processes events in discrete, indivisible RTC steps.
 New incoming events cannot interrupt the processing of the current event and must be stored (typically in an event queue) until the state machine becomes idle again.
 The RTC model also gets around the conceptual problem of processing actions associated with transitions, where the state machine is not in a well-defined state(is between two states) for the duration of the action.
 During event processing, the system is unresponsive (unobservable), so the ill-defined state during that time has no practical significance.

 These semantics completely avoid any internal concurrency issues within a single state machine.
+This eliminates a hard-to-deal-with class of bugs.

 Note : The proposed implementation at this moment does not queue events.
 Hence, events which occurs while an action is being executed, i.e. in between states will be ignored.